mtgjson/mtgjson-website/docs/changelog/version-5/README.md

 ### Card
 #### Changed
+- Changed "Meld" card `name` and `side` to be more clear.
+Example: `Gisela, the Broken Blade // Brisela, Voice of Nightmares` (side a), `Bruna, the Fading Light // Brisela, Voice of Nightmares` (side a), and `Brisela, Voice of Nightmares` (side b).
 - Changed `mcmId`, `mcmMetaId`, `mtgoFoilId`, `mtgoId`, `multiverseId`, `scryfallId`, `scryallIllustrationId`, `scryfallOracleId`, and `tcgplayerProductId` properties to be nested in to a new `identifiers` property.
 - Changed `isArena`, `isMtgo`, and `isPaper` to be nested inside a new `availability` property.
 Values return a string of the available property.
 See the available examples for all the values.
 - Changed `isBuyABox`, `isBundle`, `isPlaneswalkerStamped`, and `isDateStamped` to be nested in to a new `promoTypes` property.
-- Changed `name` to show full split card names (name1//name2).
+- Changed `name` to show full split card names (name1 // name2).
-- Changed `name` to be as true as possible (see Very Cryptic Command).
+- Changed `name` to be verbatim as printed on the card (see Unglued variants for example).
+- Changed `names` to `otherFaceIds`.
 - Changed `uuid` for split cards.
-- Changed `names` to `otherFaceIds`.
 - Changed `hasNoDeckLimit` to `hasAlternativeDeckLimit`.
 #### Added
 - Added `hasAlternativeDeckLimit` for cards that allow a limit other than 4.
 - Added `promoTypes` for an enums for promo cards which replaces other promo properties.
-- Added `hasContentWarning` for cards that are marked by Wizards of the Coast for having sensitive content?
-Cards with this property may have missing or degraded properties and values.
+- Added `hasContentWarning` for cards that are marked by Wizards of the Coast for having sensitive content.
 - Added `variations` to show all cards with the same name.
 - Added `keywords` for all keywords available on a card.